2017-SD/fishing-tutorial-2/tutorial/GrailsReactOfflineAppTutorial.md

 export { app_styles, nav_styles }
 ```

 In React, styles are declared like objects.
-The css properties names are the same, except that the ones that are words separated by a dash become camelCase.
-One way to add styling is to make them like this, but they can also be added inline as well.
+The css properties still have the same name, except that the ones that are words separated by a dash become camelCase (`background-color` becomes `backgroundColor`).
+You can add styling like this, but it can be added inline as well.
 Check [this](https://codeburst.io/4-four-ways-to-style-react-components-ac6f323da822) article out to see more ways to style your components.

 Now, back to AppNav.
-The first thing you may notice is the strange declaration of the function at line 8.
+The first thing you may notice is the strange declaration of the function around line 8.
 This is called an [arrow-function](https://codeburst.io/javascript-arrow-functions-for-beginners-926947fc0cdc).
 The key differences between a regularly declared function and an arrow function are that arrow functions are written in a cleaner syntax, and they do not bind the keyword `this`.
 What that means is that any arrow function that references `this` references the original binding, and doesn’t try to look for something inside the function.
 This will be expanded on more as we go through the guide.
 Check the arrow-function link for a more in-depth explanation.

 Lines 9-12 are a cleaner way to declare the props that are being passed to the component.
 They can be listed as separate parameters like so:
 	`const AppNav = ({logged_in, online}) => {…}`
 and would change nothing about the functionality.

 Line 16-33 is the navbar itself.
 It is being built as a function because it contains the login/logout button.
 Which button gets displayed depends on the `logged_in` prop.
 This is called [conditional rendering](https://reactjs.org/docs/conditional-rendering.html).
 The link that gets passed as a parameter is going to be one of the NavItems declared on lines 36 and 37.
 Furthermore, we only want to display this link if the app is online, since logging in or out requires an internet connection.
-The block at line 26-29 is how we achieve this.
+The block around line 26-29 is how we achieve this.
 It is similar to the logical `and` in other programming languages, the idea being that if the first half is true, then it will look at the second half, and skip over it otherwise.

 Finally, the line at the very bottom tells React to export the function so that it can be imported in another file.